Robust Multi-Task Learning with Excess Risks: Preliminaries

 The above decomposition of risk highlights that it is not an appropriate criterion for evaluating model performance because it incorporates the irreducible error, which heavily depends on the noise level in the dataset.
 Since we typically do not have control over the dataset quality, excess risk is a more robust measure of model performance, particularly in the presence of label noise.
 It allows us to focus on the part of risk that can be improved through model learning and optimization, making it a reliable metric for assessing the effectiveness of models.

-\subsection{Multi-task Learning}
+\subsection{Multi-Task Learning}

 In MTL, $m \geq 2$ tasks are given.
-We use $\alpha_i$ to represent the weight of the $i$th task and $\Delta_m$ to denote the $(m-1)$-dimensional probability simplex.
+We use $\alpha_i$ to represent the weight of the $i$-th task and $\Delta_m$ to denote the $(m-1)$-dimensional probability simplex.
 We study the setting of hard parameter sharing, where a subset of model parameters ($\theta_{sh}$) is shared across all tasks, while other parameters ($\theta_i$) are task-specific.
-The goal of MTL is to find the parameter $\theta_{sh}$ and $\theta_{i}$ that minimizes a convex combination of all task-specific losses ($\ell_i$)
+The goal of MTL is to find the parameter $\theta_{sh}$ and $\theta_{i}$ that minimizes a convex combination of all task-specific losses ($\ell_i$) where $\alpha_i \in \Delta_m$.
+The weights can be either static~\citep{liu2021conflict,yu2020gradient} or dynamically computed~\citep{chen2018gradnorm,liu2019end,liutowards,nashmtl}.